87% of marketers that measure ROI say ABM outperforms every other marketing investment.ITSMA

 Inbound focuses on attracting a wide range of potential customers through relevant high-quality content offers and follows HubSpot’s inbound methodology of attract, convert, close and delight.
 So just like fishing with a net, your catch can vary by industry, role, and business need.

 Pro Tip: Do your keyword research!
-Making sure your content efforts are highly targeted and keyword focused helps ensure you are attract the right audience.
+Making sure your content efforts are highly targeted and keyword-focused helps ensure you are attracting the right audience.

 Account Based Marketing